How Picture Books Grow Relationships (more than just cuddling on the couch)

 Mike Mulligan and His Steam Shovel, by Virginia Lee Burton, is, on the surface, about the value of perseverance.
-However, underneath there's a subtext about technological advancement, the pain of becoming outdated, and the necessity of creative thinking and the ability to make adjustments on the fly.
-That's an astonishingly current message, considering it was published before WWII!
+But underneath, there’s a subtext about technological advancement, the pain of becoming outdated, and the necessity of creative thinking and the ability to make adjustments on the fly.
+That’s an astonishingly current message, considering it was published before WWII!

 Grandpa Green shows the story a grandpa’s life through topiaries, even when the grandpa’s memories themselves go missing.

 As a parent, you get to introduce some of these harder topics to your children.
-Using picture books is a way to introduce these more difficult yet important topics gently.
+Using picture books is a way to gently introduce these more difficult — but important — topics.

 Picture Books Give Children a Voice

-As an English major, I tend to preserve the text.
-That's how the author published it, so let's keep it exactly as it was passed to us.
+As an English major, my tendency is to preserve the text.
+That’s how the author published it, so let’s keep it exactly as it is passed to us.

-Yet if you've ever read with a young child, you know that the child does not have an inherent respect for the text.
+But if you’ve ever read with a young child, you know that the child does not have inherent respect for the text.

-The child wants to point to things of interest and share their own story.
+The child wants to point to things to interest.
+And then share their own story.

 The text isn’t a sacred object, but a springboard to interaction.

-When my mom reads with the youngest grandchildren, I see she reads the page.
-However, she'll then ask, "What do you see?
+When my mom reads with the youngest grandchildren, I think she reads the page.
+But then she’ll ask, “What do you see?
 Do you see the ball?
 What color is the ball?
 Blue, right?
-Good job!"
+Good job!”

 She’ll look at the picture and point out things that the grandchildren may have missed at first glance.

-The grandchildren probably won't have an exact memory of those times, but those experiences become part of the fabric of their childhoods.
-They develop by sitting with an adult who loves them, who interacts with them, and who respects their lives enough to listen to their opinions.
+The grandchildren probably won’t have an exact memory of those times.
+But those experiences become part of the fabric of their childhoods: sitting with an adult who loves them, who interacts with them, and who respects their lives enough to listen to their opinions.